computations/pygargammel/readme.md

 - `--single-strand-deamination`: Rate at deamination will occur in single strand regions.
 Accepts values between 0.0 and 1.0, with 0.0 being no deamination, and 1.0 being total deamination.
-- `--reference`: Ensure that generated fragments have at least _one_ informative character in common with at least _one_ sequence in the alignment.
+- `--reference`: Ensure that generated fragments have at least _one_ informative character in common with _all_ sequence in the alignment.